1947 Pacific typhoon season: Typhoon Olive

+Olive was a category 3 typhoon that stayed out at sea.

 Typhoon Pauline

+Typhoon Pauline made landfall over northeastern Cagayan province as a moderately strong typhoon.

 Super Typhoon Rosalind

-The origins of Rosalind can be track on a tropical storm that intensified into a category 2 on October 6 and named Rosalind.
-Therefore, Rosalind continued to rapidly intensify from 964 to 918 mbar, reaching its peak intensity.
-After Rosalind reaches its peak intensity, slight wind shear causes Rosalind to weaken on a category 2 on October 10.
+The origins of Rosalind can be traced to a tropical storm that intensified into a category 2 on October 6.
+Rosalind continued to rapidly intensify from 964 to 918 mbar, reaching its peak intensity.
+After Rosalind reached its peak intensity, slight wind shear caused Rosalind to weaken on a category 2 on October 10.
 It intensified into a category 3 before it moved slowly.
 It weakened to a category 1 and tropical storm.
 Rosalind dissipated on October 14.

 Rosalind was the first super typhoon ever recorded in the Pacific Ocean.